 We live in an rapidly changing world, which could, we hope, change for the better.
 Everyone’s circumstances are different; understanding and evaluating your options is key in defining and planning for your personal objectives.

-If you have an existing overseas expat pension, are considering transferring your UK pension(s) overseas or would simply like to learn more, speak to one of our qualified advisers today.
+If you have an existing overseas expat pension, are considering transferring your UK pension(s) overseas, have a question about a post Brexit QROPS SIPP or would simply like to learn more, speak to one of our qualified advisers today.
 We’re here to help.